akalenuk/milasm/README.md

 ## TL&DR

-This is a readable Assembly made of prolog-like pattern matching macros for CLR IL assembly.
+This is a readable Assembly dialect made of prolog-like pattern matching macros for CLR ILAsm.

 Write this: